soverenio/docs/docs/dashboards/pii-model.md

 ## The sensitivity model

-We consider both individual data types and their combinations, because sensitivity of the combined data set can be significantly higher than that of any individual value.
+We consider both individual data types and their combinations, because sensitivity of the combined data set can be significantly higher than that of any individual data field.
 For example, the name itself does not reveal much in terms of identification when used alone.
 But the name combined with the postal address can reveal the identity with much higher certainty.

 There are three levels of sensitivity: **Low**, **Medium** and **High**.